KTH/webtex/README.md

 supported by LaTeX with the mathtools package enabled, which should be a super set of the expressions supported by the mathtran package this code was built to replace.

+#### Response

+The servlet response contains non-standard headers with information about the generated picture, both in HEAD and GET requests.

+`X-MathImage-tex` JavaScript encodeURIComponent-encoded string with the requested TeX expression.
+This is currently equivalent to the `tex` request parameter but may in a future release be a normalized version of the TeX expression.

+`X-MathImage-log` JS encodeURIComponent-encoded string with error information or 'OK' if successful.

+`X-MathImage-depth` integer with base line offset information in approximate pixels.

+`X-MathImage-width` integer with image width in pixels.

+`X-MathImage-height` integer with image height in pixels.

+Apart from these headers standard headers with cache control information are sent.

 ## Installation